-D - Change the direction of your document from Portrait to Landscape before creating it.
+D - Change the orientation of your document from Portrait to Landscape before creating it.

 E - Access the Custom Size button which opens the Template Options.

-Pressing the <key>x<key> at the top left corner will close the Document Picker and return you to the Gallery.
+Pressing the ~key~x~key~ at the top left corner will close the Document Picker and will return you to the Gallery.

-Vectornator offers a variety of Preset Templates in a range of useful sizes for both print and digital designs, making it easy to create a new project directly from the Document Picker Window.
+Vectornator offers a variety of Preset Templates in many standardized document sizes for print and digital purposes, making it ****easy to create a new project directly from the Document Picker Window.

-The different Templates Categories can be selected from the sidebar and will help you navigate through the different templates sections.
-Scroll down or tap on the category names in the menu to easily find the template you need.
-The Categories supported in Vectornator are:
+The different Templates Categories can be selected from the sidebar and will help you navigate through the sections of the different templates.
+Scroll down or tap on the category names in the menu to find the template you need.
+The supported categories in Vectornator are: